10 Must Do Things To See And Do In Peru that aren’t Machu Picchu

 Many come to Peru to hike the Inca Trail, a four day ascent through epic mountain scenery culminating in the hidden ancient ruins of Machu Picchu.
-But what else is there to do in Peru?
-Are there off of the beaten track experiences in Peru without the crowds?
+But there must be other things to see and do in Peru?
+Off the beaten track experiences in Peru without the crowds?
 From endless miles of barren desert on the western coast to the dense, humid jungle of the Amazon.
 High altitude towns that appear in the middle of imposing Andean mountain ranges to high octane deserts brimming with opportunities for adventure.
-Here are the top 10 off the beaten track things to do in Peru.
+Here are the 10 best things to do in Peru.

 Sand boarding in Huacachina.

 Find the highest dune, hop off the 4×4 buggy that you’ve been racing through the empty desert in and grab a board.
 Like snowboarding but warmer, sand-boarding is taking off in Peru.
 All you need is good balance and a bit of skill.
 Or, in the absence of either, good old hands and knees is just as fun!
 Huacachina lies on the western coast of Peru.
 A small oasis in a barren desert of rolling sand dunes as far as the eye can see.
 Jump on a sand buggy from here and venture into the desert for a white knuckle ride traversing the steep dunes and transient landscapes.

 Historically weaving has played an important part in the culture of the local Quechua people of Peru, telling stories through the generations as the craft has been handed down from one woman to another.
 Just outside of Cusco tourism is being used to support the communities of local women through their weaving (Planeterra Womens weaving workshop).
 Everything from how the dye is made, spun and woven to the finished product is demonstrated.
 Sales from the alpaca wool and handicrafts made by the community help support the families and preserve their way of life.

 Lake Titicaca and the floating islands of Uros